0xrh0d4m1n/0xrh0d4m1n.github.io/docs/pages/myskills/index.md

 ## :compass: **Executive Summary**

-Passionate about cybersecurity, my fascination with hacking began in my youth and has remained a constant drive throughout my career.
+I am passionate about cybersecurity, my fascination with hacking began in my youth and has remained a constant drive throughout my career.
 My journey started with an electrical engineering background, where I acquired a solid foundation in electronics and microcontrollers.
-Embracing the typical greatest IT minds path and following the path of many IT pioneers, I left academia to carve out my own path, a decision fueled by a desire to apply the robust knowledge base I had acquired.
+Embracing the typical greatest IT minds path and following the path of IT pioneers, I left academia to carve out my own path, a decision fueled by a desire to apply the robust knowledge base I had acquired.
 This led me to web development.

 Transitioning into web development, I rapidly evolved into a Full Stack Web Developer, a transformation made possible by the unwavering and invaluable support of great mentors around the world.
 My curiosity soon led me to the cutting-edge technology of blockchain and NFTs, where I was actively involved in innovative projects.
 However, it was the intricate and dynamic field of cybersecurity that truly captivated me, prompting a deep dive into cryptography and a range of security disciplines.

 I have completed top-tier courses on leading cybersecurity platforms, staying ahead of industry trends and mastering the most current practices.
 My education has been greatly enhanced by hands-on experience in advanced labs, where I've tackled real-world scenarios to hone my skills.
 Additionally, I have extensively practiced advanced bug bounty hunting techniques, participating in numerous platforms worldwide.
 This comprehensive, practical experience has not only broadened my technical expertise but also instilled a profound appreciation for the ever-evolving  landscape of knowledge in cybersecurity.
 I am committed to continuing this exhilarating journey, always learning, always adapting, and always pushing the boundaries of what's possible in the digital world.
-Today, I stand with a profound understanding of cybersecurity, shaped by extensive practice and the humility gained from the [Dunning-Kruger effect](https://en.wikipedia. org/wiki/Dunning%E2%80%93Kruger_effect).
+Today, I stand with a profound understanding of cybersecurity, shaped by extensive practice and the humility gained from the [Dunning-Kruger effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect).
 I am eager to continue this journey, constantly expanding my knowledge and expertise.

 ---